 Senior product managers need a thorough understanding of product management experience, project management, product marketing, tech, and finances.
 They need to be able to do custom market research, develop budgets, and collaborate with several parties simultaneously.

-The sheer number of roles senior product managers have to fulfill justifies the senior product manager salary.
+The sheer of roles senior product managers have to fulfill justifies the senior product manager salary.
 However, the national average salary is often overstated in the US because of a few internet-based, SaaS, and eCommerce companies.
-Giants such as Google, Amazon, and Facebook (with massive company sizes) have an enormous base salary and total compensation packages.
+Giants such as Google, Amazon, and (with massive sizes) have an enormous base salary and total compensation packages.
 As a result, you’ll find that a senior product manager makes the most money in cities such as San Francisco and New York, where most large companies are headquartered.

 Lastly, senior product managers usually have at least five years of experience in the product industry and a Bachelor’s degree.
 Most of them also have several certifications from reputable sources.